 In an effort to better serve its students, Washtenaw Community College offers many of its credit courses throughout the college district in cooperation with local high schools and other institutions.
 A minimum enrollment of 10 students is required for each class.
-Students may register following the Registration procedures or during special registration days set up at the sites.
+Students may register on campus during normal registration times or on special registration days set up at the sites.
 These sites include various locations in Ann Arbor, and the high schools in Ann Arbor, Brighton, Chelsea, Dexter, Hartland, Manchester, Milan, Saline, Whitmore Lake, Willow Run, and the Ypsilanti Community Center Building.